ezhang1218/BIOS-611-Project/README.md

 in the decision making of renting a bike, this becomes an interesting problem for researchers to tackle.

 ## Aliases
-Before we begin, you will need to create a local secret.sh file to define your password.
+First, you will need to create a local secret.sh file to define your password.
 This file should contain:

   `#!/bin/bash`